 Your immune system is your BODYguard!
-It’s a complex network working hard within your body to help you fend off infection so you stand a better chance of staying healthy.
-Obviously, there may be times when nothing is going to stop you getting sick, but a healthy immune system is a good place to start building your defences!
+It’s a complex network working hard within your body to help you fight off infection so you stand a better chance of staying healthy.
+Obviously, there may be times when nothing is going to stop you from getting sick, common cold or flu but a healthy immune system is a good place to start building your defences!

 Try these simple changes to your daily lifestyle to help keep your system fighting fit.